Patcham Pylons: History and symbolic role

-The pylon was built as a symbolic gateway to Brighton and was intended to extend a welcome to travellers approaching from the north along the A23.
+The pylons were built as a symbolic gateway to Brighton and was intended to extend a welcome to travellers approaching from the north along the A23.
 They were commissioned by Sir Herbert Carden, a local councillor, and were unveiled on 30 May 1928.
 He paid £2,255 towards them, and the public raised a further £993.
 They stand either side of what was, at the time of construction, a single carriageway road.
 Because the road is now a dual carriageway, one pylon now "stands forlornly in the central reservation, although a third was planned".

 In the spirit of welcome, the north face of the western tower bears the inscription:

 This piece of text has been described by Paul Elmer More as being a Welsh door verse.

 The pylons and seats were listed at Grade II by English Heritage on 26 August 1999.
 Such buildings are considered to be "of special interest warranting every effort to preserve them", and "nationally important" buildings of "special interest".
 As of February 2001, they were among 1,124 Grade II-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.